myeongsuseong/myeongsuseong.github.io/_pages/research.md

 System development
 ------
-We are
+We are interested in building various systems.

 Algorithm development
 ------
 The ranges of algorithms that we develop spans from simple signal processing methods to artificial-intelligence-based methods.

 Simulation studies